Sudeten Germans: Province of German Bohemia

 For geographical reasons, however, a territorial solution would have been impossible unless those regions, together with Austria, had been incorporated into Germany.

-After the Czechoslovak Republic was proclaimed on 28 October 1918, the German Bohemians, claiming the right to self-determination according to the tenth of US President Woodrow Wilson’s Fourteen Points, demanded that their homeland areas remain with Austria, which by then had been reduced to the Republic of German Austria.
+After the Czechoslovak Republic was proclaimed on 28 October 1918, the German Bohemians, claiming the right to self-determination according to the tenth of US President Woodrow Wilson's Fourteen Points, demanded that their homeland areas remain with Austria, which by then had been reduced to the Republic of German Austria.
 The German Bohemians relied mostly on peaceful opposition to the occupation of their homeland by the Czech military, which started on 31 October 1918 and was completed on 28 January 1919.
 Fighting took place sporadically, resulting in the deaths of a few dozen Germans and Czechs.

 On 4 March 1919, almost the entire ethnic German population peacefully demonstrated for its right to self-determination.
 The demonstrations were accompanied by a one-day general strike.
 The German Social Democratic Workers Party in the Czechoslovak Republic, then the largest party, was responsible for the demonstration initiative, but it was also supported by other bourgeois German parties.
 The mass demonstrations were put down by the Czech military, involving 54 deaths and 84 wounded.

 American diplomat Archibald Coolidge insisted on respecting the Germans' right to self-determination and uniting all German-speaking areas with either Germany or Austria, with the exception of northern Bohemia.
 However, the Treaty of Saint-Germain-en-Laye, on 10 September 1919, made it clear that German Bohemia would not become part of the new Austrian Republic.
 Instead, it would become part of Czechoslovakia.
 The new state regarded ethnic Germans as an ethnic minority.
 Nevertheless, some 90 percent lived in territories in which they represented 90 percent or more of the population.

 Demography

 In 1921, the population of multi-ethnic Czechoslovakia comprised 6.6 million Czechs, 3.2 million Germans, two million Slovaks, 0.7 million Hungarians, half a million Ruthenians (Rusyns), 300,000 Jews, and 100,000 Poles, as well as Gypsies, Croats and other ethnic groups.
 German-speakers represented a third of the population of the Bohemian lands and about 23.4 percent of the population of the whole republic (13.6 million).

 The Sudetenland possessed huge chemical works and lignite mines as well as textile, china, and glass factories.
 To the west, a triangle of historic ethnic German settlement surrounding Eger was the most active area for pan-German nationalism.

 The Upper Palatinate Forest, an area that was primarily populated by Germans, extended along the Bavarian frontier to the poor agricultural areas of southern Bohemia.

 Moravia contained many patches of ethnic German settlement in the north and the south.
-Most typical in those areas were German "language islands", towns inhabited by ethnic Germans but surrounded by rural Czechs.
+Most typical in those areas were German "language islands", towns inhabited by German speakers but surrounded by rural Czechs.
 Extreme German nationalism was never prevalent in those areas.
 German nationalism in the coal-mining region of southern Silesia, which was 40.5% German, was restrained by fear of competition from industry in the Weimar Republic.